-- Best practices for test administration include that: - ✓ Unless there are extenuating circumstances that prevent it, both the pre-test and the posttest shall be administered in the same format (e.g., paper, online); - ✓ Mixing of testing formats from pre-test to post-test shall be avoided; and - ✓ Unless there are extenuating circumstances that prevent it, the method for administration for both the pre-test and the post-test shall be the same. - ✓ Students shall be given an opportunity to experience online testing before actual testing for evaluation purposes. - If a valid and reliable subject area test is not available or too difficult to develop, then the classroom teacher shall default to using the available district assessment that is most appropriate for their teaching assignment. - If valid and reliable subject area test results are not available due to any circumstances beyond the classroom teacher's control, then the classroom teacher shall default to using the available results for his or her students of record on the district assessment that is most appropriate for his or her teaching assignment. - If valid and reliable subject area test results are not available due to any testing irregularities or improprieties, due process shall be enacted.
-If the employees testing irregularities result in neglect or willful disregard, then the employee's student growth measure will result in a zero and the final summative evaluation will not result in a score of Effective or Highly Effective. - As the Florida Department of Education provides more technical assistance and Value Added Model measures for statewide assessments of additional content areas (e.g., End of Course Exams), district administration shall revise these procedures to reflect such changes on at least an annual basis.
+- Best practices for test administration include that: - ✓ Unless there are extenuating circumstances that prevent it, both the pre-test and the posttest shall be administered in the same format (e.g., paper, online); - ✓ Mixing of testing formats from pre-test to post-test shall be avoided; and - ✓ Unless there are extenuating circumstances that prevent it, the method for administration for both the pre-test and the post-test shall be the same. - ✓ Students shall be given an opportunity to experience online testing before actual testing for evaluation purposes. - If a valid and reliable subject area test is not available or too difficult to develop, then the classroom teacher shall default to using the available district assessment that is most appropriate for their teaching assignment.

+- If valid and reliable subject area test results are not available due to any circumstances beyond the classroom teacher's control, then the classroom teacher shall default to using the available results for his or her students of record on the district assessment that is most appropriate for his or her teaching assignment. - If valid and reliable subject area test results are not available due to any testing irregularities or improprieties, due process shall be enacted.
+If the employees testing irregularities result in neglect or willful disregard, then the employee's student growth measure will result in a zero and the final summative evaluation will not result in a score of Effective or Highly Effective. - A default student growth score of a 3 may be applied to an instructor's final evaluation when otherwise no score would be generated (upon review and approval from district designee) for the following reasons: - a.
+The instructor was hired during the third quarter of the school year, - b.
+The instructor was on district approved leave for an extended period of time - c.
+The instructor was administratively assigned for an extended period of time - As the Florida Department of Education provides more technical assistance and Value Added Model measures for statewide assessments of additional content areas (e.g., End of Course Exams), district administration shall revise these procedures to reflect such changes on at least an annual basis.